Resignation Letter Examples Due to Health Issues

 Tips for Writing the Letter

 Your resignation letter can be submitted by email or as a business letter.
 In an email, your subject should be clear and concise: Resignation—Firstname Lastname.
 A business letter should begin with your contact information, followed by the date and the manager’s contact information.
 Some other tips:

 - Begin your letter with a salutation: Dear Mr./Ms. Lastname, or Dear Firstname, depending on your relationship and the formality of your office.

-- Your first paragraph should include the information that you are resigning from your position and your last day of work.
+- Your first paragraph should include two pieces of information— that you are resigning from your position and your last day of work.

 - If you wish to share your reasons for leaving, you can use your second paragraph to explain.